Chern Fermi pocket, topological pair density wave, and charge-4e and charge-6e superconductivity in kagome superconductors: Results

-For weaker amplitude $\Delta_p$, the PDW is expected to only gap out the crossings of the FS pockets in Fig.~3\textbf{b} along $\Gamma$-K$_4$ and $\Gamma$-M$_4$ directions, leaving gapless excitations on the residual FS sections.
-Fig.~3\textbf{f} (right panel) shows the quasiparticle dispersion of the PDW$_{0,1}$ for an order of magnitude smaller $\Delta_p=0.01t$.
-Surprisingly, the gapless PDW does not appear, and upon zooming in, a full excitation gap is still visible in Fig.~3\textbf{h}.
-Since the gap developed over the residual FS is small, the low energy DOS (Fig.~3\textbf{g}, bottom panel) shows a V-shaped SC gap inside the PDW pseudogap at very low temperatures, with gap sizes $\sim0.7$meV and $10$meV for $t=0.5$meV, in agreement with STM observations \cite{pdw-nat}.
+For weaker amplitude $\Delta_p$, the PDW is expected to only gap out the crossings of the CFPs in Fig.~3b along $\Gamma$-K$_4$ and $\Gamma$-M$_4$ directions, leaving gapless excitations on the residual FS sections.
+Fig.~3e (right panel) shows the quasiparticle dispersion of PDW$_1$ for an order of magnitude smaller $\Delta_p=0.01t$.
+Surprisingly, the gapless PDW does not appear, and upon zooming in, a full excitation gap is still visible in Fig.~3g.
+Since the gap developed over the residual FS is small, the low energy DOS (Fig.~3f, bottom panel) shows a V-shaped SC gap inside the PDW gap at very low temperatures, with gap sizes $\sim0.7$meV and $10$meV for $t=0.5$eV, in agreement with STM observations \cite{pdw-nat}.
 The fully gapped PDW state hints at an incipient uniform SC discussed below.